viamrobotics/docs/docs/components/gantry/multi-axis.md

 # SME: Rand, Martha
 ---

-Configure a `multi-axis` gantry to integrate a gantry made up of multiple [`single-axis`](/components/gantry/single-axis/) gantries into your machine:
+Configure a `multi-axis` gantry to integrate a gantry made up of multiple [`single-axis`](/components/gantry/single-axis/) gantries into your machine.

+First, physically assemble the gantry and connect it to your machine's computer.
+Power both on.
+Next, configure each single-axis gantry that is part of the muti-axis gantry.
+Then, configure the multi-axis gantry:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}